elightup/admin-ui-cleaner/readme.txt

 - Remove the WordPress logo in the admin bar.
 - Remove all WordPress widgets in the dashboard.
 - Remove the WordPress update notice message, still keep the updates available under Dashboard > Updates.
+- Add custom CSS for the admin area.

 Besides, it allows you to change the login logo: